mrtabool/sweater/README.md

 + Make sure you have [Maven installed](https://maven.apache.org/download.cgi).

-+ Maven.

-⋅⋅⋅Add Maven location to the PATH Environment Variable.
++ Add Maven location to the PATH Environment Variable.

 + Download the project **zip** file and unzip it.